All posts

-London has one of the most diverse and vibrant live music scenes in the world.
+London has one of the most diverse and active live music scenes in the world.
 Whether you’re an artist looking for your next gig or a music lover hunting for a great night out, the capital has something for every genre, budget, and mood.

 This guide covers the best venues for live music in London in 2026 — from the legendary rooms that have launched careers to the hidden gems where the next big thing is playing tonight.